koenwisse/amsterdamgps/BRIEFING AMS GP.md

 ### 2. As a patient I want know how and when to contact the practice

-- On the homepage _and_ on the who is on duty page, we should display a phone number of the practice
+DONE - On the homepage _and_ on the who is on duty page, we should display a phone number of the practice

-- We also want to indicate wether the practice is **open** or **closed** at the moment when the user visit the page (updating open or closed while the user is already on the page is not required)
+DONE - We also want to indicate wether the practice is **open** or **closed** at the moment when the user visit the page (updating open or closed while the user is already on the page is not required)

 Business logic: the practice is open between 08:00 and 16:59